-The school's SENCO is Mr Joe Holloway.
+The school's SENDCO is Mr Joe Holloway.

 SEND - Special Educational Needs and Disability

 Holland Park takes a whole school inclusive approach to students with special educational needs and disability, recognising that the aims of the school are the same for all students.
 Support is provided within the classroom and through some targeted intervention sessions after school.
-While we have an interest in all students needs we run a successful model of inclusion and therefore do not offer a separate SEN Learning Unit or the specialist provision that such a unit would require.
+While we have an interest in all students needs we run a successful model of inclusion and therefore do not offer a separate SEND Learning Unit or the specialist provision that such a unit would require.

 Students’ desire for education has no bounds.
 They soak up enrichment with relish and seek broader learning at every opportunity.
 They are confident, curious and always compassionate.